IndominusByte/fastapi-jwt-auth/docs/configuration/cookies.md

 `authjwt_access_cookie_path`
 :   What path should be set for the access cookie.
 Defaults to `'/'`, which will cause this
-    access cookie to be sent in with every request.
+    access cookie to be sent in every request.

 `authjwt_refresh_cookie_path`
 :   What path should be set for the refresh cookie.
 Defaults to `'/'`, which will cause this
-    refresh cookie to be sent in with every request.
+    refresh cookie to be sent in every request.

 `authjwt_cookie_max_age`
 :   If you don't set anything else, the cookie will expire when the browser is closed.
 Defaults to